Convert Kilonewton-meters to Foot-pounds-force

 How do I convert Kilonewton-meters to Foot-pounds-force?

-A metric unit of torque equal to 1,000 newton-meters.
+A metric unit of torque/moment equal to exactly 1,000 newton-meters.
 To convert Kilonewton-meters to Foot-pounds-force, multiply by 737.561.
 For example, 25 kN·m equals 18439 ft·lbf.

 How many Foot-pounds-force are in 1 Kilonewton-meter?